 The AUTHOR and his BOOKS

 Dr. Glen Rodgers is an award-winning professor of chemistry.
 He has been writing college-level inorganic chemistry textbooks for 30 years.
-These books have gone through multiple editions and have been translated into Spanish and Korean.
+These books have gone through multiple editions and have been translated into Spanish, Korean and Portuguese Brazilian.
 They have been praised for a conversational prose style that is enjoyable and easy to understand.
-For almost 20 years he and his wife have been scientific/historical travellers.
+For more than 20 years he and his wife have been scientific/historical travelers.
 Together they have led students to see places related to the history of science with an emphasis on the history of the discovery of the atom.
 Readers of Dr. Rodgers' latest book, "Traveling with the Atom", will find that there is something special about standing in the actual locale where scientists revealed the atomic nature of matter, where a pioneering atomist did her best work, or where museums display and demonstrate the actual tools by which nature yielded some of her atomic secrets.

 Traveling with the Atom: A Scientific Guide to Europe and Beyond